ishafiul/passwordless-auth/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Refresh Token
-with this system , one user can only use one device login at a same time. other access token will expired.
+with this system, one user can only use one device login at the same time. other access tokens will be expired.
 ### Method: POST
 >```
 >{{localhost}}/auth/refresh-token